Wamiqa Gabbi: Transition to commercial cinema (2024–present)

-The following month, Gabbi reunited with Bhardwaj for their third collaboration in Charlie Chopra & the Mystery of Solang Valley, a thriller series adapted from Agatha Christie's The Sittaford Mystery.
-Based on the character of Trefusis, Gabbi played a detective who attempts to prove the innocence of her fiancé (played by Vivaan Shah) in the murder of his uncle, a role she described as "my most ambitious yet" and spent two months preparing for.
-The series also required her to break the fourth wall, a technique which she modelled after Phoebe Waller-Bridge's character in Fleabag.
-Citing the series as one of Bhardwaj's weaker projects, Mashable India's Sanyukta Thakare thought that the weak writing had constrained Gabbi's performance, but still felt that she "showed great promise in deep emotional moments".

-She gained further attention for her role in Bhardwaj's spy thriller Khufiya co-starring Tabu and Ali Fazal.
-When casting Gabbi for the film, Bhardwaj recalled her audition for his shelved adaptation of Midnight's Children.
-In a mixed review of the film, WION's Shomini Sen praised Gabbi for holding her own in the presence of Tabu and Fazal, despite being a relatively new actor.
-She earned her first award for Best Supporting Actress in a Web Original Film at the Filmfare OTT Awards and earned an additional nomination for Best Actress at the ceremony.
-Describing her frequent collaborations with Bhardwaj, she called it a "privilege" to work with him and revealed that he instilled confidence in her as an actor at a time when she considered quitting.

 Gabbi next featured in the Hindi action film Baby John (2024) starring Varun Dhawan in the title role.
-She was initially hesitant in accepting the role as it was her first time doing action sequences.
+She was initially hesitant in accepting the role as it was her first time performing action sequences.
 Sukanya Verma of Rediff.com bemoaned that "the charismatic Wamiqa Gabbi is wasted" in a poorly written role.
 It failed to recoup its estimated ₹1.8 billion investment.
-The following year, Gabbi starred opposite Rajkummar Rao in the fantasy film Bhool Chuk Maaf, about a man who is stuck in a time loop on his wedding day.
-The film faced several delays in its release due to the 2025 India–Pakistan conflict and issues between distributers.
+The following year, Gabbi starred opposite Rajkummar Rao in the fantasy film Bhool Chuk Maaf (2025), about a man who is stuck in a time loop on his wedding day.
+The film faced several delays in its release due to the 2025 India–Pakistan conflict and issues between distributors.
 In a scathing review of the film for Scroll.in, Nandini Ramnath wrote that Gabbi was "a misfire as the sometimes coquettish, sometimes feisty, and all-times grating Titli".
-Against expectations, Bhool Chuk Maaf emerged as a successful financial venture.
+Against expectations, Bhool Chuk Maaf was as a successful financial venture.

+In 2026, Gabbi featured in a dual role in Priyadarshan's Hindi horror comedy Bhooth Bangla opposite Akshay Kumar.
+In the film's action sequences, she performed her own stunts.
+Critics were unimpressed by the 32-year age gap between the lead pair, including Shubhra Gupta who also felt that the film's worst aspect was the actress' "cringey romantic track", complete with "forced pouting".
+She continued her work in comedies with Pati Patni Aur Woh Do, a romantic comedy starring Ayushmann Khurrana directed by Mudassar Aziz.
+It tells the story of a man who becomes entangled in a comedy of errors after his wife (Gabbi) suspects him of having affairs with two other women (played by Sara Ali Khan and Rakul Preet Singh).
+India Today's Vineeta Kumar found Gabbi's performance to be far more restrained compared to her recent appearances.
+It performed modestly at the box-office.
+She next starred with Lokesh Kanagaraj in DC, a romantic action adaptation of Sarat Chandra Chattopadhyay's novel Devdas that reimagines the pair as a Bonnie and Clyde–style duo.
+To prepare for the film, Gabbi worked with a dialogue coach to learn the Madurai dialect of Tamil.
+Her performance earned acclaim from critics, with the Indian edition of The Hollywood Reporter writing that the actress "expertly mixes up the wide-eyed innocence of a little girl with that of the cold brutality of a woman who has been defeated by the world, without it ever feeling like two different characters".
+Both Bhooth Bangla and DC brought Gabbi wider recognition within the commercial space, with both ranking among the highest-grossing films of the year in their respective languages.